Let’s get creative this Christmas, and what better way than to literally put the spirit in Christmas spirit!

-Christmas cocktails are a great way to get the party started!
-Our AA Rosette awarded Silks Bistro’s mixologist decided to concoct a few to help you celebrate in style!
+Christmas cocktails are a great way to get the party started so our AA Rosette awarded Silks Bistro’s mixologist decided to concoct a few to help you celebrate in style!

 Warm the soul with this traditional twist of Christmas!